 Location of text to be updated:

 Section (from A.1 to B.6(e)) Section B, Subsection 6(d) Overall evaluation

 Page number (1-25) 22-23

-Line number (1-47) 38T
+Line number (1-47)

-Current text 38T
+Current text

 Proposed update (revised text) Page 22 line 33 delete "The agent is probably carcinogenic to humans" Page 23 line 1 delete "The agent is possibly carcinogenic to humans" Page 22 line 33, insert new paragraph 6 in bold: "Agents assigned to Group 2 (A or B) will be summarily categorised as having limited (or inadequate) evidence for carcinogenicity in humans together with a statement regarding the animal and mechanistic evidence"

-Brief rationale for update (max.
-200 words) References, if any (max.
-5) To obtain a Group 1 evaluation, there usually has to be sufficient evidence of carcinogenicity in humans derived from consideration of epidemiological studies while the Group 2 evaluations (A or B) are given when there is insufficient (or inadequate) evidence of carcinogenicity in humans but positive evidence from animal and/or mechanistic studies.
-The fundamental distinction between Groups 1 and 2 is whether the evidence for human carcinogenicity is sufficient or not.
+To obtain a Group 1 evaluation, there usually has to be sufficient evidence of carcinogenicity in humans derived from consideration of epidemiological studies while the Group 2 evaluations (A or B) are given when there is insufficient (or inadequate) evidence of carcinogenicity in humans but positive evidence from animal mechanistic and/or studies. fundamental distinction between Groups 1 and 2 is whether the evidence for human carcinogenicity is sufficient or not.
 There is a contradiction between calling an agent a probable or possible carcinogen (the current definition of Group 2), with the implication of causal effect, with there also being lack of sufficient evidence for human carcinogenicity.
 The underlying causal model of cancer is probabilistic in nature and it is self evident that not all those exposed to a Group 1 agent, will develop cancer.
 The distinction between agent X being "probably" or "possibly" carcinogenic (Group 2A/2B) and agent Y being "definitely" carcinogenic (Group 1) but only causing cancer with a certain probability can be confusing especially to a lay audience and more so when translated through popular media.
 The fundamental criteria for Group 1 "sufficient evidence of human carcinogenicity" can appear to become compromised by confusion with the Group 2A label of probable carcinogen (and, to a lesser extent, the 2B label of possible carcinogen).
 Not only does this undermine the careful science leading to the respective evaluations but it can also mask the important conclusion that, for any Group 2 evaluation, evidence falls short in demonstrating that the agent can cause human cancer.
-38T

-Your name Hans Kromhout Your principal affiliation Institute for Risk Assessment Sciences, Utrecht University If another party suggested that you submit this nomination, please identify 38T WHO Declaration of Interests form (to sign and submit via preamble@iarc.fr) IARC has recent WHO Declaration of Interest forms of me
+Your name Hans Kromhout Your principal affiliation Institute for Risk Assessment Sciences, Utrecht University If another party suggested that you submit this nomination, please identify WHO Declaration of Interests form (to sign and submit via preamble@iarc.fr) IARC has recent WHO Declaration of Interest forms of me